When does wedding coverage typically begin?

 Who will actually cover our wedding?

 We are a team of three experienced videographers who shoot in the same style and use all the same high end technology.
 In addition, we utilize a team of "second camera operators" who support our primary videographers.
 You can be assured of the same high quality and the same professional demeanor from our entire team.
-As a general rule, Bob Lassiter, the owner, will cover the first booking that comes in for a given day.

 Do we need to worry about the photographer and videographer cooperating together?

 Absolutely not.
 We defer to the still photographer in all phases of the wedding day.